Blair1233/Class24/1-Lesson-Plans/11-Network-Security/2/Activities/11_(Alert)_FTP_File_Extraction/Solved/README.md

        -  Outbound from `$HOME_NET`

-    - Looking at the DNS resolution information contained in the IP Resolution Window, in what country is the victim located?
+    - Looking at the DNS resolution information contained in the IP Resolution Window, in what country is the server located?

-        - The Netherlands
+        - The United States

 3. Switch from Sguil to NetworkMiner, select the **Parameters** tab, and answer the following questions.